LiamBatiste/Coffee-Sales-Dashboard/README.md

 ### - Time series data with monthly granularity for total coffee sales
 ### - Sales by Country
 ### - The top 5 customers
+There is also the ability to 'drill down' further into the data with the use of the slicers for Roast Type,